Ryan Shaw: Biography

 In 2013, Shaw made his debut on Broadway, playing Stevie Wonder in Motown: The Musical.
 In June 2015, Shaw advanced from the auditions to Judge Cuts Week on season 10 of America's Got Talent.
 However, in July 2015, he was eliminated from the competition during Judge Cuts Week 2.
+In 2018, Shaw played Judas in the Regent's Park Open Air Theatre/Lyric Opera of Chicago production of Jesus Christ Superstar.